 - Sign the paperwork, including a second mortgage on the discounted amount.
 You’ll be required to sign for a “silent second” mortgage when you get a home in this program.
 However, as long as you meet the occupancy requirements, you won’t have to make payments or worry about interest on it.
 If you leave early, though, you will have to make prorated payments on the discounted amount.

-It can help to have financing lined up ahead of time, as well as to consult with a knowledgeable real estate broker about your options and which lenders offer financing for this program.
+It can help to have financing lined up ahead of time, as well as to consult with a knowledgeable real estate broker about your options and which lenders offer to finance for this program.
 With the right broker in your corner, you’re more likely to successfully navigate the process.

 Pros and Cons of Participating